Borscht: Garnishes and side dishes

 Some types of soup, such as Poltava borscht, may be served with halushky, or thick noodles of wheat or buckwheat flour.
 Siberian borscht is eaten with boiled meatballs (frikadelki (Note: In the Cyrillic script: фрикадельки.)) of minced beef and onion.
 In Poland and parts of western Ukraine, borscht is typically ladled over uszka, or bite-sized ear-shaped dumplings made from pasta dough wrapped around mushroom, buckwheat or meat filling.
 Mushroom-filled uszka are particularly associated with Polish Christmas Eve borscht.

 Borscht, like any other soup in East Slavic cuisines, is seldom eaten by itself, but rather accompanied by a side dish.
 At a minimum, spoonfuls of borscht are alternated with bites of a slice of bread.
-Buckwheat groats or boiled potatoes, often topped with pork cracklings, are other simple possibilities, but a range of more involved sides exists as well.
+Buckwheat groats or boiled potatoes, often topped with pork cracklings, are other simple possibilities.

 In Ukraine, borscht is often accompanied with pampushky, or savory, puffy yeast-raised rolls glazed with oil and crushed garlic.
-In Russian cuisine, borscht may be served with any of assorted side dishes based on tvorog, or the East European variant of farmer cheese, such as vatrushki, syrniki or krupeniki.
+In Russian cuisine, borscht may be served with assorted side dishes based on tvorog, or the East European variant of farmer cheese, such as vatrushki, syrniki or krupeniki.
 Vatrushki are baked round cheese-filled tarts; syrniki are small pancakes wherein the cheese is mixed into the batter; and a krupenik is a casserole of buckwheat groats baked with cheese.

 Pirozhki, or baked dumplings with fillings as for uszka, are another common side for both thick and clear variants of borscht.
 Polish clear borscht may also be served with a croquette or paszteciki.
 A typical Polish croquette (krokiet) is made by wrapping a crêpe (thin pancake) around a filling and coating it in breadcrumbs before refrying; paszteciki (lit. 'little pâtés') are variously shaped filled hand-held pastries of yeast-raised or flaky dough.
-An even more exquisite way to serve borscht is with a coulibiac, or a large loaf-shaped pie.
+Another way to serve borscht is with a coulibiac, or a large loaf-shaped pie.
 Possible fillings for croquettes, paszteciki and coulibiacs include mushrooms, sauerkraut and minced meat.